ThaaoBlues/github_api/README.md

         def get_release_download_count(self,repository_full_name:str,release_number:int=0) -> List[tuple]:
             """

+            :param repository_full_name: the repository full name like thaaoblues/github_api

-            :param: release_number (default is 0), the more you increase it, the more the release will be an old one.
+            :param release_number: (default is 0), the more you increase it, the more the release will be an old one.

             :returns: the release download count by assets (list of tuples ('asset_name',downloads_count) (from the lastest release by default)

-            :raises: InvalidRepoNameException

-            :raises: InvalidReleaseIndexException

-            :raises: NoReleaseException
+            :raises InvalidRepoNameException:

+            :raises InvalidReleaseIndexException:

+            :raises NoReleaseException:

             """